sumukhshiv/MDB-Member-Quiz/README.md

 # spring2017training

-Repository for MDB Training Program Mini-Project Submissions
+Repository for Spring 2017 MDB Training Program Mini-Project 1 Submissions

 Finalized mini-projects should be stored in personal portfolios, but this repository will be used for providing feedback on code quality using the GitHub code review features.